-Carly is available ( Updated 08-18-2017 )
+Carly is available ( Updated 12-13-2019 )

-We rescued Carly with her 3 puppies when they were about 2 weeks old.
+We rescued Carly’s mother with her 3 puppies when they were about 2 weeks old.
 The pups eyes were not even open yet.
 They had a 4th sibling that was given away prior to us rescuing them.
 Carly was significantly smaller than her siblings and was also missing a toe on her left hind foot.
 This probably happened when she was born as she had a scab where the toe should have been.
 It didn't affect her mobility then or now.

 The minimum adoption donation for adults is $300 and the adoption donation for puppies is $400 - $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.